 |The Duke and Duchess of Kent in 2013.
 Image: Wikimedia Commons|

 However, all good things must come to an end, so they say.
 The Duchess had a fallout with Wimbledon’s chairman, John Curry, after he refused to let the son of murdered headmaster Philip Lawrence join her in the royal box in 1999.
 A “curt letter” was sent to the Duchess, explaining that only royal children are allowed inside the box.
-For the Duchess, this seemed to be a snobbish response who was apparently dismayed by such an obstinate attitude.
+Many thought that the Duchess considered Curry's letter as a snobbish response and the obstinate attitude may have dismayed her.
 After the incident, the Duchess was rarely seen on Wimbledon.
 However, sources close to her insist she did not boycott the event.
-She hinted on withdrawing from royal engagements when she ceased using ‘Her Royal Highness’ title, preferring a life away from limelight while quietly pursuing her causes, like becoming a teacher at a school in Hull, where she was called “Mrs Kent.”
+She hinted on withdrawing from royal engagements when she using the style of ‘Her Royal Highness.’
+Instead, she preferred a life away from limelight while quietly pursuing her causes, like becoming a teacher at a school in Hull, where she was called “Mrs Kent.”
 Not one of the children she taught had a clue that their teacher was a royal lady.

 Perhaps, the Duchess has not really forgotten Wimbledon.
 On July 13, 2017, well into her 80s, she made a surprise appearance as she joined the Duke of York and Princess Michael of Kent in the royal box.
 She seemed to enjoy watching Roger Federer, who beat Tomas Berdych on Centre Court.